jianyilu13-art/Diabetes_Prediction_using_Machine_Learning/README.md

 # 🩺 Diabetes Prediction using Machine Learning

-A machine learning project for predicting diabetes using patient health records.
-This project compares multiple classification algorithms and identifies the most suitable model for early diabetes screening.
+A machine learning project for predicting diabetes risk using patient health records.
+This project compares multiple classification algorithms and investigates how machine learning can support early diabetes screening.

 ---

 ## 📖 Overview

-This project develops and compares several machine learning models for predicting diabetes using patient health records.
-The objective is to identify individuals at high risk of diabetes through data-driven classification, supporting early screening and preventive healthcare.
+This project develops and compares several machine learning models for predicting diabetes using demographic, lifestyle, and clinical health indicators.

+The objective is to identify individuals at higher risk of diabetes through data-driven classification, supporting early screening and preventive healthcare.

 The study uses a cleaned dataset containing **100,000 patient records** with demographic, lifestyle, and clinical information.

+---

+## 🎯 Research Motivation

+Diabetes is a major global health challenge, and early identification of high-risk individuals can support preventive intervention.

+This project investigates:

+- Whether machine learning models can accurately predict diabetes risk from patient records.
+- Which clinical and lifestyle factors contribute most to diabetes prediction.
+- How different classification algorithms perform under an imbalanced dataset.

+---

-### Machine Learning Models
+## 🤖 Machine Learning Models

+Three classification algorithms were developed and evaluated:

 - Logistic Regression
 - Decision Tree
 - K-Nearest Neighbors (KNN)

-Since the dataset is highly imbalanced (**8.5% diabetic vs 91.5% non-diabetic**), the project focuses on maximizing **Sensitivity (Recall / True Positive Rate)** rather than simply maximizing accuracy.
+Since the dataset is highly imbalanced (**8.5% diabetic vs 91.5% non-diabetic**), this project focuses not only on accuracy but also on **Sensitivity (Recall / True Positive Rate)**, which measures the ability to correctly identify diabetic patients.

 ---

-## 📊 Dataset
+# 📊 Dataset

 The dataset contains approximately **100,000 observations** and **8 predictor variables**.

-### Features
+## Features

 | Feature | Description |
 |---------|-------------|